First things first, what is BRANDING?

 Examples of personal branding:

-In the name tag world, a personal brand comes when you wear a name tag with your name (first and/or last) to identify yourself as an individual and to stand out in a crowd.
-By wearing personal identification products, e.g. name tag, name badge, etc., one makes themselves more visible to others and opens a door to better experiences at large events.
+In the name tag world, a personal brand comes when you wear a name tag with your name (first and last) to identify yourself as an individual and to stand out in a crowd.
+By wearing personal identification products, e.g., name tag, name badge, etc., one makes themselves more visible to others and opens the door to better experiences at large events.
 Most often one can see this type of brand at large corporate meetings or conventions where the individual needs to be distinguished from others.

-Corporate branding is the process of promoting the logo and/or brand name of a company or corporation for marketing and advertising purposes.
-Typically the range of a corporate brand is very broad and is often used as a way to express the company’s ideals and goals.
+Corporate branding is the process of promoting the logo and brand name of a company or corporation for marketing and advertising purposes.
+Typically the range of a corporate brand is extensive and is often used as a way to express the company’s ideals and goals.